Facets-cloud/InCa/intent_types/README.md

             - `schema.json`: The JSON Schema file defining the structure and rules for this version of the intent.
             - `README.md`: The documentation file providing detailed information about this version of the intent.
             - `sample.json`: A sample JSON file showing a valid instance of this version of the intent.
-            - `intent.json`: Contains details such as the intent's name, API version, and a brief description.
+            - `intent_type.json`: Contains details such as the intent type's name, API version, and a brief description.
 Used to construct the `index.yaml` file.

-### `intent.json` File
+### `intent_type.json` File

-The `intent.json` file in each version folder contains metadata about the intent, including:
+The `intent_type.json.json` file in each version folder contains metadata about the intent type, including:

-- `name`: The name of the intent.
+- `name`: The name of the intent type.
-- `api_version`: The version of the API.
+- `api_version`: The version of the schema.
-- `description`: A brief description of the intent.
+- `description`: A brief description of the intent type.

-Here is an example of what the `intent.json` file might look like:
+Here is an example of what the `intent_type.json` file might look like:

 ```json
 {